CALL FOR A FREE CONSULTATION

 I Was Injured: Who Pays My Bills?

-Published on September 5th, 2018 by The Illinois Hammer Injury Law Firm
+The Illinois Hammer Injury Law Firm

 Imagine you’re walking down the road and when suddenly you are hit by a car.
 After medical treatment Do you know who to file your claim against?
 Is it your insurance or the driver’s insurance?
 Now imagine, you were using a equipment at work and were injured.
 Are you entitled to worker’s compensation only or could you possibly have a claim against the manufacturer of the equipment too if it was faulty?